sargamm/Basic-Linux-Shell/README.md

     1. INTERNAL COMMANDS:
         i. cd- it uses the chdir(x) command which changes to directory x.
 It also gives an error message if the mentioned directory does not exist. ii.
 Echo – it prints everything that follows the command.
-It handles to corner cases, namely,-e for interpreting the escape sequences and -n for not adding a new line character. iii.
+It handles two corner cases, namely,-e for interpreting the escape sequences and -n for not adding a new line character. iii.
 History- this was done by creating a file that maintains the history of commands, adding to the file whenever a command is executed.
 The entire file was displayed whenever this command was executed. iv.
 Pwd- this used the getcwd() command and printed the present working directory.
         v.
 Exit- simply exited the code.